nccgroup/JDSer-ngng/README.md

-#BurpJDSer-ngng
+#BurpJDSer-ng

-A Burp Extender plugin, that will take deserialized java objects and encode them in XML using the [Xtream](http://xstream.codehaus.org/) library.
+A Burp Extender plugin, that will deserialized java objects and encode them in XML using the [Xtream](http://xstream.codehaus.org/) library.

 Why?
 This release fixes the bug in the other implementation in JDSer-ng which didn't actually allow modification of the request.
 Also extends it further, allowing proper use of the intruder/scanner modules for deserialized Java objects.